augustinh22/msc_markdown/source/05_Discussion.md

 More specifically, it focused on irrigated agriculture in Syria following the beginning of the still on-going conflict as an indicator of conflict related changes.
 This particular example could greatly benefit from access to an automated, reproducible data cube infrastructure, moving away from bi-temporal change towards incorporating data in a temporally dense way over the period of interest, either within one year, or between multiple years.
 Such a shift inherently moves in the direction of developing indicators based on various sources of evidence to support decision-making.

+-- open documentation in a framework such as OSF

 #### Taken from elsewhere...